colindembovsky/cols-agent-tasks/Tasks/ReplaceTokens/README.md

 ![Replace Tokens Task](../../images/ss_replaceTokens.png)

 ## Overview
-This task invokes replaces tokens in a file with values from the matching varialbes set in the Environment.
+This task invokes replaces tokens in a file with values from the matching variables set in the Environment.

 ## Settings
 The task requires the following settings: